jamiecollinson/jamiecollinson.com/content/post/a-mathematician-a-physicist-and-an-engineer.md

 title: A mathematician, a physicist and an engineer...
 ---

-A mathematician, a physicist and an engineer are staying at a hotel[^1] for a conference.
+A mathematician, a physicist and an engineer are away from home at conference[^1].

-The engineer wakes up in the middle of the night to find the end of his bed is on fire.
-He grabs the fire extinguisher, points it at the fire and sprays it until the fire is safely extinguished.
-He goes back to sleep content that he's solved the problem.
+The engineer wakes up in the night to find his bed is on fire.
+He grabs the fire extinguisher, points it at the fire and sprays until the fire is safely extinguished.
+He goes back to sleep content he has solved the problem.

-The physicist wakes up in the middle of the night to find the end of his bed is on fire.
-He spots the fire extinguisher, grabs his notepad, then after a few quick calculations puts the fire out with one perfectly timed burst from the extinguisher.
-He goes back to bed pleased with his elegant solution.
+The physicist wakes up in the middle of the night to find his bed is also on fire.
+He spots the fire extinguisher, takes his notepad, and after a quick calculation puts the fire out with one well timed burst.
+He returns to sleep pleased with his elegant solution.

-The mathematician wakes up in the middle of the night to find the end of his bed is on fire.
-He sees the fire, sees the fire extinguisher, and immediately goes back to sleep happy in the knowledge there is a solution.
+The mathematician wakes up in the middle of the night to find his bed too is on fire.
+He looks at the fire, notes the existence of fire extinguisher, and goes back to sleep happy in the knowledge there is a solution.

-[^1]: Hilbert's Hotel
+[^1]: A mathematician will find it funnier if the conference is hosted at Hilbert's Hotel.